CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation

-The comparison results are shown in Tables \ref{table:combined_results_with_means}.
-On the HumanEval dataset, CodeCoR achieves an average edit distance of 378.79 and an average BLEU score of 0.276, significantly outperforming most models.
-Although Self-Planning and MapCoder have similar average edit distances to CodeCoR, CodeCoR's notably higher average BLEU score indicates its generated code is semantically closer to the reference code.
-On the MBPP dataset, CodeCoR again demonstrates exceptional performance with an average edit distance of 166.61 and an average BLEU score of 0.351.
-This significantly surpasses the results of Self-Planning and SCoT, highlighting CodeCoR’s substantial advantage in generating high-quality code.
-When considering the mean values across both datasets, CodeCoR displays superior performance in both average edit distance and average BLEU score.
-Specifically, it achieves a mean average edit distance of 272.70, and a mean average BLEU score of 0.314, which are the highest among all models.
-CodeCoR achieved the best results on both edit distance and BLEU score, which reflects that the code obtained by CodeCoR is the closest to the standard code in the dataset, rather than just passing the test cases of the dataset.
+The comparison results are shown in Table \ref{table:codebleu_results}.
+On the HumanEval dataset, CodeCoR achieves an average CodeBLEU score of 52.15, outperforming Self-Planning (50.25) and MapCoder (49.88).
+Although Self-Planning and MapCoder demonstrate comparable results on some individual tasks, CodeCoR's higher average score highlights its superiority in generating semantically accurate and robust code.
+On the MBPP dataset, CodeCoR again performs exceptionally, achieving an average score of 52.08, closely aligned with its HumanEval performance.
+When considering the mean CodeBLEU values across both datasets, CodeCoR maintains its leading position, achieving a mean score of 52.12, surpassing all models, including MapCoder (49.22) and CodeChain (47.56).
+This superior performance reflects that CodeCoR not only produces code that is structurally and semantically closer to the reference solutions but also generalizes effectively across different datasets.

-\answer{1}{ CodeCoR achieves higher performance on four widely used datasets over existing LLM-based code generation models; the code generated by CodeCoR shows higher textual similarity and shorter edit distance to the ground-truth code. }

-\subsection{How effective are the major components of CodeCoR?
+\subsection{How Effective Are the Major Components of CodeCoR?
 (RQ2)}

 In this section, we analyze how major components of CodeCoR (as illustrated in Figure \ref{fig:overview}) affect its effectiveness.
 We compare the effectiveness of CodeCoR with the following four variants: